 - Before engaging, receive a thorough briefing from the appropriate supervisor addressing all saw operation specifications and associated expectations.

-- Participate in briefings and After Action Reviews (AARs).
+- Participate in AARs and information sharing.

-- Apply the Risk Management Process as stated in the Incident Response Pocket Guide (IRPG), PMS 461:
+- Apply the Risk Management Process as stated in the NWCG Incident Response Pocket Guide (IRPG), PMS 461.

 - Report all accidents, injuries, or near misses to supervisor.

 - Comply with all standards for chainsaw operations as defined in NWCG Standards for Wildland Fire Chainsaw Operations, PMS 212, and established agency standards for saw operating procedures.

 - Develop and follow safe cutting area practices when using a swamper during saw operations.

 - Learn to recognize changes in operational complexity and report pertinent changes to the appropriate supervisor.

 - Ensure equipment is in good working condition for next assignment and resupply used or damaged equipment as necessary.

 - Return equipment and supplies to appropriate units.